-We are in the midst of a devastating global pandemic, and we know that limited access to information and health services makes isolated coastal communities particularly vulnerable.
-As a community-based organisation with health networks and expertise, we are uniquely placed to respond to the public health risks that our partner communities are facing.
-This in turn supports the resilience and continuity of Blue Ventures’ wider marine conservation and livelihood diversification programmes.
+We are in the midst of a devastating global pandemic, and limited access to information and health services makes isolated communities particularly vulnerable.
+As a community-based organisation with health networks and expertise, we are uniquely placed to respond to the public health risks that many coastal communities are facing.
+This in turn supports the resilience and continuity of Blue Ventures’ wider marine conservation and community support programmes.

-Thanks to our longstanding community health programme and strong relationships with communities, we are able to support community health workers and local “vigilance committees” to promote measures that reduce community transmission of the virus and shield the most vulnerable.
+Thanks to our longstanding community health programme and strong relationships with communities, we are supporting community health workers to promote measures that reduce community transmission of the virus and shield the most vulnerable.
 These measures range from ensuring all households have access to handwashing facilities, through to applying social distancing guidelines in ways that safeguard both community health and coastal livelihoods.